xliao8/NeMO-Analytics/Everything about NeMO.md

 *7.2.3 View expression of genes saved in the weighted/unweighted genes*

-Once displays are added in the collection.
-The multi-gene viewer function for this collection will be activated in the "Gene Expression" page.
+Once displays are added in the collection, the multi-gene viewer function for this collection will be activated in the "Gene Expression" page.
 Go to the "Gene Expression" tab using the navigation panel on the left.

 - Select the collection that you added your multi-gene display using the drop-down menu
 - Type in the names of the genes or use the drop-down menu to select saved gene list